Abdulrahman-Kamel/tokenScanner/README.md

 # Usage
 python3 tokenScanner.py \<TheToken\>

-### Notic: extract_with_nuclei.yaml as template file to extract all this tokens from urls by nuclei tool [Develop by me] you can use it.
+### Notic: extract_with_nuclei.yaml as template file to extract all this tokens from urls by nuclei tool <br>
+The Template [written by me] you can use it.